-Anyone wishing to conduct research in the Los Angeles Unified School District must obtain approval from the Committee for External Research Review (CERR).
-Only proposals that have a clear and direct benefit to the district in terms of informing practice will be considered for approval.
-If you have any questions, feel free to contact the committee chair, Dr. Katherine Hayes.
+Anyone wishing to conduct research in the Los Angeles Unified School District (LAUSD) must obtain approval from the Committee for External Research Review (CERR).
+Only proposals for research that will result in a clear and direct benefit to the district will be considered for approval.
+If you have any questions, feel free to contact the committee chair, Dr. Katherine Hayes (Kathy.Hayes@lausd.net).

 We are accepting proposals to conduct research involving LAUSD resources during the following periods:

 - October 2022

 Due to the difficulties experienced by our school and District communities during 2022-23, we will be approving only a select few proposals from every submission.
 Only those research projects found by program decision-makers to be of concrete and timely benefit to the District will be considered.
 CERR, in concert with program staff, will determine the benefit to the District proposed by the researcher(s).

 A. General Directions

 Please review the following checklist for the online research proposal submission form as these items are required for completing the form.
 We strongly recommend you complete the research proposal submission form’s sections in a Microsoft Word document, save it, and then copy and paste this document into the online proposal form’s sections; this document will also be useful in the case you’re asked to revise your proposal.

 Do not save your submission unless all required fields are completed.
 You are unable to save information to edit at a later time.
 We recommend that you copy and paste information into the required fields to ensure all information is saved.
 Each field has a character limit of 2500 characters.
 You can use the character count tool in Microsoft Word to count all characters.

 The link to the online submission form is listed at the end of this proposal submission description.